 The State of Oaxaca never ceases to surprise me.
 Its wild and pristine coastline might be one of the most underrated in all of Mexico.
 Though the growing popularity of places like Huatulco, Puerto Escondido, and Mazunte are bringing a lot of attention to Oaxaca’s beaches, there are still some hidden gems to discover.
 My favorite destination in this region is the off-the-beaten-path island of Chacahua.
 This island is full of magic.
-Chacahua is where the ocean meets the jungles, where bioluminescent plankton inhabit the lagoons, and the mountains of Oaxaca tower over the quiet village.
+Chacahua is where the ocean meets the jungles, where bioluminescent plankton inhabit the lagoons, and the mountains of Oaxaca stand stoically over the quiet village.

 It might be one of Mexico’s best-kept secrets.
 If you do visit, I implore you to help maintain that secret.
 If Chacahua ever goes the way of other paradise islands, it will break my damn heart.
 I’m entrusting you guys with this secret, since I know my audience and I know us budget backpackers aren’t exactly the type to have thousands of dollars lying around to invest into beachfront property.
 But if I did, I would buy the whole damn island so no one else can spoil its untouched paradise sands.

 The best way to get to Chacahua is from Puerto Escondido.
 For my fellow long-term backpackers, Puerto Escondido will be an essential stop on your Mexico backpacking trip anyway.
 For travelers looking to bypass Puerto Escondido and go straight to Chacahua, you’ll likely have to stop by Puerto anyway.
 Flights to Puerto Escondido can be as low as $25 from Mexico City without luggage.